Ge0/neural-networks/README.md

 Model saved!
 ```

 You should have a `train_model.npz` file appearing in the current directory.
-This is your trained model / neurons network.
+This is your trained model / neural network.

 ## 🔍 Testing